 From the lower entrance of the Pena Park, it’s just a couple of minutes walking back up the hill to the entrance of the Moorish Castle.
 However, the actual castle is located pretty far from the main road, so it’s another 10-15 minutes walk before you get there.

 We visited the Pena Palace and Pena Park (however only shortly).
-After that we headed to the Moorish Castle, and took the stairs down to the centre of Sintra.
+After that we headed to the Moorish Castle, and took the stairs down to the center of Sintra.

 We asked our hotel for dinner recommendations and had a really good meal at Restaurante Tulhas, just a bit outside of the main tourist routes.